tmuramat081/42_so_long/README.md

 # So Long (project of 42 Tokyo)
--- And thanks for all the animal! --
+*--And thanks for all the animal!*

 <img src="thumbnails/image0.jpg" width="400px">